YB009/Portfolio/RENDER_DEPLOYMENT.md

 - **CORS Errors**: The backend should already handle this
 - **Environment Variables**: Make sure they're set correctly in Render
 - **Build Issues**: Check if the build command is working properly
+- **SMTP Timeouts**: The server now has improved timeout handling for cloud deployments
+- **Gmail App Password**: Ensure your Gmail app password is current and 2FA is enabled

 ## 📝 Example URL
 After deployment, you'll have: